 Matt Adams‘ hot start will have to wait for its next chance to burn as the Cardinals announced today that they have placed him on the 15 day disabled list retroactive to April 22nd.
 Adams had complained about tightness in his back and visited the club doctor yesterday to review the injury.
 Apparently it’s bad enough to side line him for a couple weeks.

 September’s UCB Project, after all the requisite UCB Weekend related postings, was the annual top-7 prospects.
 We don’t have to do it like that, and in the end Daniel leaves it to us to figure out what makes a prospect and what doesn’t.
-Last year, I did an All-Prospect Team, pointing out my favorite players at each position in the organization.
-This year, I’m going to do the same.
-However, … Continue reading

 The St. Louis Cardinals just completed their series victory against the Cincinnati Reds with a 8-2 drubbing behind Adam Wainwright.
 Wainwright, it’s fun to realize, has a 1.73 ERA and is 6-1 in 8 starts since the All Star Break.
 He has once again emerged as the Cardinals’ ace and regaining his market value along with it.
 He’s also on pace to surpass 200 innings something he’s done in every full season he’s spent as a starting pitcher.